guyleonard/genomics_adventure/chapter_2/task_3.md

 There are several methods of reducing your data, here we will discuss two:

 ### 1. Random Subsampling
-As easy as the naming suggests, we take a random subsampling of the original dataset, e.g. 10% of the data and then we use that data to perform an assembly, but importantly, the original data to do mapping.
+As easy as the naming suggests, we take a random subsampling of the original dataset, e.g. 10% of the data and then we can use that data to perform an assembly, but remember we should really use the original data to do any mapping.

 For this we will use the program ['seqtk'](https://github.com/lh3/seqtk) :mag: which is an excellent little toolkit of all kinds of FASTA/Q processing ability.